 If you work at your desk for long periods of time, you have probably looked for ways to make it more dynamic and comfortable.
 A standing desk is a great way to keep your body moving and give you plenty of options to work throughout the day.

-After hours of research and vetting, our best overall pick is the Seville Classics Airlift Sit-Stand Desk, which comes with convenient features like charging ports and a dry erase desktop.
-However, there are plenty of other options to choose from.
+After hours of research and vetting, our best overall pick is the Seville Classics Airlift Sit-Stand Desk, which comes with convenient features like charging ports and a dry-erase desktop.

 Dry erase desktop

 Our best overall pick is the Airlift Adjustable Height desk from Seville Classics, which has all of the features that you'd want in a standing desk without breaking the bank.
 It has multiple charging ports built in to keep your tech ready to go without having to untangle cords or look for multiple outlets.
 The sleek desktop works with dry erase markers, perfect for jotting down notes or working with your team.